mironsuarez/mironsuarez.github.io/essays/smart-questionss.md

 - **Document attempts.** Mention what you tried and why it didn’t work so responders avoid suggesting the same thing.
 - **Proofread.** Correct spelling and formatting make your question approachable.

-Following this structure doesn’t just earn answers; it sharpens my own debugging.
+Following this structure doesn’t just earn answers, it sharpens debugging.
 Many times I’ve solved the issue myself while drafting the “smart” version because documenting assumptions exposes the flaw.

 ## Smart questions build good teams

 In collaborative settings, asking better questions shows respect for teammates’ time.
-When I log a bug with detailed steps or post a pull-request discussion with precise context, reviewers can respond quickly, and trust builds over time.
+When I log a bug with detailed steps or post a pull request discussion with precise context, reviewers can respond quickly, and trust builds over time.
 Conversely, vague questions slow the team down because someone has to do the investigation I should have done in the first place.

-The lesson from Stack Overflow is simple: quality in equals quality out.
-When we slow down, gather facts, and articulate the problem clearly, we demonstrate professionalism—making it far more likely that someone helps us get unstuck.
+The lesson from Stack Overflow is simple, quality in equals quality out.
+When we slow down, gather facts, and articulate the problem clearly, we demonstrate professionalism, making it far more likely that someone helps us get unstuck.